rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 This software tool accomplishes the following:

 * Determines the best possible hit from a set of search results (from 1, 2, or 3 sets of search results)
-* Appends Blast2GO and Interpro information to the annotation file
+* Appends Blast2GO and InterProScan information to the annotation file
 * Calculates statistics on the set of search queries.
   *  N50 Statistic
   *  Median query length